Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Rotating SMs and BMs (breather molecules) in the regime of strongly nonlocal nonlinearity

-Using the energy functional and BE equations, we find that multisolitons with zero initial velocity cannot form large stable SMs in the strongly nonlocal regime, as shown in Fig.~\ref{bl}(a).
-The analytical result clarifies this: Eqs.~\eqref{eq:sub1} and ~\eqref{eq:sub2} with ${\bf v}_r=(v_{\xi_n},v_{\eta_n})$$ = 0$ predict periodic oscillation of the center-of-mass of each soliton $[\xi_{n}(\zeta),\eta_n(\zeta)]=[\xi_{n}(0)\cos\alpha,\eta_n(0)\cos\alpha]$, preventing the formation of a stationary SM.

-An alternative route to SMs under strong nonlocality is to control their formation by imparting an initial tangential velocity.
-From the BE diagram in Fig.~\ref{fig6}(a), there is more than one equilibrium point.
-When the soliton is placed at the first equilibrium position and given an initial velocity, the resulting structure is a contact-type SM, as shown in Fig.~\ref{fig6}(c); details are provided in Appendix~\ref{AP:C}.
-In this work, however, we focus on long-range, non-contact SMs, and therefore only the second equilibrium position is considered in Fig.~\ref{bl}(c).
+Analyzing the BE corresponding to the energy functional (\ref{14}), we find that non-rotating $N$-soliton clusters cannot form large stable SMs in the strongly nonlocal regime, as shown in Fig.~\ref{fig2}(a) for $N=4$ and is also valid for larger values of $N$.
+The analytical result shown in Appendix~\ref{ap1} clarify this conclusion: Eqs.~\eqref{eq:sub1} and ~\eqref{eq:sub2} with $ \mathbf{v}_{r}=(\left( v_{\xi }\right) _{n},\left( v_{\eta }\right) _{n})=0 $ predict periodic oscillations of the center-of-mass of each soliton $[\xi _{n}(\zeta ),\eta _{n}(\zeta )]=[\xi _{n}(0)\cos \alpha ,\eta _{n}(0)\cos \alpha ]$, preventing the formation of a stationary SM.
+An alternative possibility to construct SMs under strong nonlocality is to use the rotation imposed onto the initial cluster.
+The respective BE plot in Fig.~\ref{fig9} (a) reveals more than one equilibrium point.
+When the soliton is placed at the first equilibrium position, the resulting structure is a contact-type SM, as shown in Fig.~\ref{fig9}(c); details are provided in Appendix~\ref {AP:C}.
+In this work, however, we focus on long-range, non-contact SMs, therefore only the second equilibrium position is considered in Fig.~\ref{fig2} (c).

-As seen in Fig.~\ref{bl}(c), for $\sigma = 8$, varying this initial velocity easily produces large high-D SMs.
-This is because the imparted initial velocity provides a centrifugal force that acts like a repulsive interaction, enabling the attractive and repulsive forces to balance each other, and thus form stable SMs.
-When the initial velocity is large, the corresponding centrifugal force is strong, so the separation between the soliton becomes smaller to generate a stronger attractive force that balances the repulsive centrifugal force.
-For example, at $v = 1.2$, the equilibrium position $d$ is 2.94; see the blue solid line.
-However, when the initial velocity is small, the corresponding centrifugal force is weak, so the equilibrium separation between the SMs increases to reduce the attractive force and maintain the balance between attraction and repulsion; for example, at $v = 0.8$, the equilibrium position $d$ is 3.6, see the red dashed line.
-The other parameters $A=4$, $a=1$, and $b=0$.
+As seen in Fig.~\ref{fig2}(c) for $\sigma =8$, varying the initial rotation velocity easily produces large-size SMs.
+This is possible because the rotation induces a centrifugal force, enabling the attractive and repulsive forces to balance each other, and thus form stable SMs.
+When the initial velocity is large, the corresponding centrifugal force is strong, making the separation between the constituent solitons smaller, helping to generate a stronger attractive force that balances the repulsive centrifugal one.
+For example, at $v=1.2$, the equilibrium position is $d=2.94$, see the blue solid line in Fig.~\ref{fig2}(c).
+On the other hand, when the initial velocity is small and the corresponding centrifugal force is weak, hence the equilibrium separation between the bound solitons increases, reducing the attractive force.
+In particular, at $v=0.8$, the equilibrium position is $ d=3.6$, see the red dashed line in Fig.~\ref{fig2}(c).
+The parameters of the Gaussian (\ref{Gauss}) in this case are the same as above, i.e., $A=4$, $a=1$ , and $b=0$.